Llama Llama Red Pajama by Anna Dewdney

 Our Review

 This classic rhyming story captures the universal toddler experience of bedtime separation anxiety with remarkable emotional accuracy.
 When Baby Llama is tucked in for the night, his initial contentment quickly turns to worry when Mama Llama doesn't immediately respond to his call.
-The simple, rhythmic text and expressive illustrations work in perfect harmony to depict the escalating drama of a child's nighttime fears, making this an ideal read-aloud for the preschool set.
+The simple, rhythmic text and expressive illustrations work in perfect harmony to depict the escalating drama of a child's nighttime fears.

 Themes